astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 ### Create an Airflow Deployment on Cloud

-Now that we've made sure your DAGs run successfully when developing locally, you're ready to create a deployment on Astronomer.
+Now that we've made sure your DAGs run successfully when developing locally, you're ready to create an Airflow Deployment on Astronomer.

 1. [Log into Astronomer](https://app.gcp0001.us-east4.astronomer.io/login)
 2. Navigate to the Workspace you want to create an Airflow Deployment from